Driver Sues Uber After Passenger Shot Him, Says He Felt Pressured Not To Cancel Ride Despite Sense Of Danger

 CHICAGO (CBS) — A Chicago Uber driver says he felt an excruciating pain as he was driving – only to discover he’d been shot in the back by one of his own passengers.

 As CBS 2 Investigator Megan Hickey reported Tuesday, the Uber driver, Adebayo Adeyemo – Bayo for short – drove himself to the emergency room at Stroger Hospital of Cook County.
-He is still recovering there, and he is also calling on Uber to make changes.READ MORE: COVID-19 Pandemic Has Had Rough Impact On Pharmacists, Only Intensified By Omicron Variant
+He is still recovering there, and he is also calling on Uber to make changes.READ MORE: 2 Men Charged In Oakbrook Center Shooting; Police Searching For Third Suspect

 Adeyemo said he had a bad feeling about his passenger based on their conversation leading up to the shooting — but felt pressured to continue the ride because drivers are encouraged to keep their cancellation rates low.